The Best College in Every State (2026)

 Location: Provo, UT

-A university education from Brigham Young is intellectually enlarging, character building, and spiritually strengthening.
-The majority of BYU students are Mormon, a faith tradition which colors the campus culture as well as academic degree programs.
+A Brigham Young education is intellectually engaging, character-building, and spiritually strengthening.
+The majority of BYU students are Mormon, a faith tradition that colors campus culture and degree programs.
 A College of Family, Home, and Social Sciences, on-campus museums, a culture of dating for marriage, and more make Utah’s most well-known university one of a kind.

 Learn more about Brigham Young University and what it takes to get accepted.